LinuxProgramador/Cleaning/README.md

 4. Open the Command Prompt (cmd) and navigate to the directory where the script was extracted.

-5. In the command prompt, run the program using the command: python cleaning.py followed by any of the optional flags (-h for help, --help for detailed information, or -s to start).
+5. In the command prompt, run the program using the command: python cleaning.py followed by any of the optional flags (-h for help, --help for detailed information, or [-s,-R] to start).